yrrid/submission-wasm-bls12377/README.md

 -  Our implementation was written completely in C and cross compiled to WASM.
 -  We used Pippenger's bucket algorithm, supporting  16-bit windows.
 -  We use parallel algorithms (run across multiple cores) for bucket accumulation, and bucket reduction.
--  We use an batched affine approach to bucket accumulation.
+-  We use a batched affine approach to bucket accumulation.
 We build the batches on the fly using atomic operations to lock buckets across threads.
+In the event that a bucket is locked, we add it to a collision list for processing in the next batch.
 -  We use signed digits and the cube root endomorphism to minimize the number of buckets in the system.
 -  We use also use a batched affine approach to bucket reduction.
 -  We haven't used any libraries (such as pthreads) to distribute work across thread, instead we have rolled our own, using atomic counters and a simple barrier mechanism.
 -  The FF and EC routines have been carefully optimized:
-   - This Twisted Edwards curve uses a 253-bit finite field.
+   - BLS12377G1 uses a 377-bit finite field.
 We implement this using a sequence of 8x 48-bit limbs, where each limbs is stored as a 48-bit integer in an double precision FP64 value.
 We use FMA hardware to compute low and high products.
 The basic approach is described in the paper ["Faster Modular Exponentiation using Double Precision Floating Point Arithmetic on the GPU](http://www.acsel-lab.com/arithmetic/arith25/pdf/17.pdf), *2018 IEEE 25th Symposium on Computer Arithmetic (ARITH)* by Emmart, Zheng and Weems.
    - We use WASM 128-bit SIMD operations where possible.
-In our other submission, for Twisted Edwards, we use SIMD to two curve operations at the same time.
+In our other submission, for Twisted Edwards, we use SIMD to run two curve operations at the same time.
 Here we exploit the SIMD instructions to work on a single curve operation.
 With 20/20 hind sight, using SIMD to do two curve operations in parallel might have been a better approach and required less packing and unpacking.
    - We just use the grade-school O(N^2) multiplication algorithm and word-by-word O(N^2) Montgomery